john-warner/Modstache/README.md

 # modstache
-The SStache utility library can create and/or assign DOM element properties or attributes through data objects.
+The Modstache utility library can create and/or assign DOM element properties or attributes through data objects.
 Replace HTML strings using mustache syntax {{}} or through "{}" attribute definition.
 The data object can also become reactive, where changing a property value will reflect immediately in the DOM.

 This is not a full featured framework, such as Angular, React or Vue.
 There is no shadow/virtual DOM or element creation based on encoded values.
 Operations are made directly with HTML strings for the mustache "{{}}" replacement and DOM fragments/trees replacement with the "{}" attribute values.
 This allows for quick and automatic assignment of the data model to the UI components.